Pandemic Caused Worst Year For US Economy Since 1946 - UrduPoint

 Pandemic Caused Worst Year For US Economy Since 1946

-The Commerce Department on Thursday reported the world's largest economy shrunk by 3.5 percent in 2020 after Covid-19 rearranged daily life, forcing many businesses to shut down or change their operations while laying off workers in droves.
+The world's largest economy shrunk by 3.5 percent in 2020, the Commerce Department reported on Thursday, after Covid-19 rearranged daily life and forced many businesses to shut down or change their operations while laying off workers in droves.

 Those mass layoffs, which began in March as the pandemic intensified, continue to take a toll, with the Labor Department reporting nearly 1.3 million new claims for unemployment benefits filed last week.

-The data underscores the job awaiting President Joe Biden, who took office just over a week ago promising to get the country back on track, and who has proposed spending $1.9 trillion in an initial salvo against the twin economic and health crises.
+The data underscores the job awaiting President Joe Biden, who took office just over a week ago promising to get the country back on track with a $1.9 trillion spending proposal that's an initial salvo against the twin economic and health crises.

+"Today's data suggests a significant slowing of our economic recovery," director of the White House's National Economic Council Brian Deese said.

 "Additional fiscal stimulus and broader vaccine diffusion should support an improved labor market in the spring, but claims are expected to remain high in the near term as the pandemic continues to restrict activity, with new strains of the virus a concern," Nancy Vanden Houten of Oxford Economics said.

-In the fourth quarter, GDP grew by an annual rate of 4.0 percent, according to the Commerce Department's first estimate for the final three months of the year.
+In the fourth quarter, GDP grew by an annual rate of 4.0 percent, according to the Commerce Department's first estimate for the final three months of last year.

 That wasn't enough to stop 2020 from seeing an overall contraction, which the government said was caused by a drop in spending as well as in "exports, private inventory investment, nonresidential fixed investment, and state and local government."
 Net exports fell 13 percent last year while personal consumption expenditures dropped 3.9 percent.